 - Season to taste, put into a serving dish and cover with the cubes of avocado saved from before, a drizzle of olive oil and a squeeze of lemon.

 - Sprinkle chilli powder on top.

 - Serve with gluten-free toast, rice crackers, fresh vegetable sticks or maize crips.

-Guacamole is delicious and you can make it with whatever you like as long as you have some avocados!
+Guacamole's delicious and you can make it with whatever ingredients you like as long as you have some avocados!

 Do you make a different version of guacamole?
 If you like this recipe, please leave a message!